How To Set Up Wix Reviews: Step-by-Step Guide (2026)

 Yes - Wix Reviews automatically outputs the structured data (schema markup) that allows Google to display star ratings directly in search results.
 These rich snippets appear as yellow stars beneath your page title in Google Search and can increase click-through rates by 10–35% compared to standard blue-link results.

-To ensure rich snippets activate correctly:
+To make sure rich snippets activate correctly:

 • Enable the star rating summary widget on your product pages (set in Step 4 above).
 Google reads the aggregate rating from this widget's schema output.